Charmii/Walmart-Sales-Prediction-/README.md

 # Walmart-Sales-Prediction-
-Predicts the Weekly sales of Walmart
+Predicts the Weekly sales of Walmart using Decision tree algorithm.